-There are many things you should consider when pricing your menu, including your restaurant’s positioning and the cost of ingredients.
+There are many things you should consider when pricing your menu, including your restaurant’s positioning, labor costs and the cost of ingredients.

 When pricing menu items it is important to set the prices at a level that will provide enough profit for your restaurant to be successful based on the anticipated number of customers and the cost of running it.

 Calculating how much it costs to produce each item on your menu shouldn’t be too problematic – simply tot up the price of all the raw ingredients that go into each item on the menu.

 This must be accurate: if your avocado salad uses a third of an avocado, you need to work out exactly how much this amount of avocado costs.

 Once you have worked out how much an item on your menu costs to produce, you can price it at a level that will generate enough profit.